sethstha/bearded-icons-theme/README.md

 **Note:** More icons will not be available until file type associations are added to the core of Zed.
 I am also working on this.

 ## Changelog
+**0.4.0**
+Added script to generate icons for all file types.
+Now generates 1088 icons.

 **0.3.0**
 Added icons for `bicep` `csharp` `gitlab` `luau` `markdown` `sol` `stylelint` `svelte`